t3chnicallyinclined/vidkosha_core/README.md

 - Rebase on staging regularly; keep the branch short-lived.
 - Push `feature/<slug>` and open a PR into `staging`; CI + owner approval gate the merge.

-### Visibility

-- This branch is sanitized for open sharing; keep strategy, pricing, and operator economics outside the repo.
-- If you maintain an external pack, apply it out-of-repo after pulling this branch; do not reference unpublished endpoints, keys, or internal dates here.

 ## Node Operator bootstrap kit (fast start)

 If you are bringing up a Helix node for the first time, skim `scripts/node-operator/README.md` for a compose file, env template, and smoke/seed scripts tailored to operators.
 When defaults change (LLM/embeddings model, vector dim, Helix write query, seed corpus), update the kit’s `.env.example`, `docker-compose.yml`, and `ingest_seed.sh`, then log it in `contexts/changelog.md` and mirror the delta here.